2006 Islamic Courts Union offensive: Advance into Jubaland and taking of Kismayo

+Following the arrest and release of a video showing the torture of Sheikh Mohammed Ismail by Somaliland security forces, an influential cleric in the city of Burao, the Islamic Courts Union warned that it would "forcefully free" arrested clerics in the north if they were not released by Somaliland.

 Anti-ICU protests in Kismayo sparked by a ban on the drug Khat by the organization resulted in the outbreak of violence and the imposition of a curfew.

-In October 10 the local Islamic Sharia court react to an Ethiopian cross-border expedition as a precursor to the Ethiopian invasion the ICU had been fearing for months, and calls for emergency reinforcements from Mogadishu and Jihad against Ethiopia are made.

-Ethiopian forces had been massed over the other side of the border from Beledweyne since mid July, and the tension was palpable.

 The ICU captures Bu'alle and Badhadhe from the JVA on October 15, pushing the JVA out of Lower Juba entirely.
 Barre Hirale attempted a final push to recapture Kismayo and Bu'alle through mid October, mustering all of his forces for a final battle near Kismayo where his forces were defeated, along with a simultaneous attempt to capture Bu'alle.
 Several of the Marehan subclans had opened their own negotiations with the ICU, and his position was weakening by the day.

 The JVA regrouped their remaining forces in Sakow, though the alliance itself was unravelling.